rdmdelboni/RAG_SDS_MATRIX/README.md

 - **Knowledge Base Management**: Build and query a vector database of chemical safety documentation
 - **Decision Auditing**: Full traceability of compatibility decisions with justifications
 - **Multi-format Export**: CSV, Excel, and JSON export with separate dangerous chemicals reports
+- **Regex Lab for Vendors**: Catalog-driven manufacturer regexes with a CLI tester to cut LLM usage on known layouts

 ## Architecture